richmondu/FT900/IoT/ft90x_iot_aws_gcp_azure/lib/iot/README.md

 # FT900 IoT library

-The IoT library simplifies IoT development by abstracting MQTT protocol, together with secure authentication (TLS certificates or JWT/SAS security tokens), time management (SNTP and RTC) and IoT connectivity with the leading cloud platforms Amazon AWS, Google Cloud and Microsoft Azure.
+The IoT library simplifies IoT development by abstracting MQTT protocol, together with secure authentication (TLS certificates and JWT/SAS security tokens), time management (SNTP and RTC) and IoT connectivity with the leading cloud platforms Amazon AWS, Google Cloud and Microsoft Azure.

 ### Dependencies